cosmoskitten/beam/website/src/documentation/index.md

 * [Create Your Pipeline]({{ site.baseurl }}/documentation/pipelines/create-your-pipeline/) using the classes in the Beam SDKs.
 * [Test Your Pipeline]({{ site.baseurl }}/documentation/pipelines/test-your-pipeline/) to minimize debugging a pipeline’s remote execution.

+## Common pipeline patterns
+Review common Beam use cases with descriptions, examples, and solutions or psuedocode.
+See [Common pipeline patterns]({{ site.baseurl }}/documentation/patterns/overview) for all samples.

 ## SDKs

 Find status and reference information on all of the available Beam SDKs.